top of page

 • Experiencing success as relief, rather than genuine pride.

 These patterns don’t mean you’re broken.
-They mean your younger self absorbed the message that worth must be earned.
+They indicate that your younger self absorbed the message that worth must be earned.

 Here’s the good news: conditioning is not a life sentence.
 The conditions of worth you learned as a child don’t have to define you now.